Jessica L. Shea, M.S., BCBA, Executive Partner

 She is the Executive Partner of Achieve Behavior Partners, LLC and currently supervises the application of behavior principles within the school setting for underprivileged youth.
 As of April 2015, Jessica has been named the Clinical Director at Impact Academy supervising RBT’s and classroom behavior aids for children with special needs.
 Jessica Shea has lived in the Tampa Bay area for 16 years.
-She currently lives in the South Tampa area with her husband and young son.
+She currently lives in the South Tampa area with her husband, son and newborn daughter.

 Her goal when working with families is to collaborate with all persons involved to establish a team of supports to help individuals achieve success.